 Let’s Take a Walking Vacation

-Right around then, my wife and I decided to do something different for our August summer vacation.
+Right around then, my girlfriend and I decided to do something different for our August summer vacation.
 Instead of heading to the Gunks, a mountain range located outside of New Paltz, NY famous for its hiking and rock climbing, we both agreed that we’d go on a guided hiking trip in the Shetland Islands off the northern coast of Scotland.

 We decided on the Shetlands because we had had a great vacation a few years earlier on Orkney and because I knew of a great guide service called North-West Frontiers that offered a Shetland trip.
 I had been hiking with them about 10 years earlier, back when Andy Sherman owned the company, in a series of day hikes centered around Ullapool in the Scottish Highlands.

 At the time, I was also fiddling (violin) quite a lot and looked forward to immersing myself in the local music.
-The Shetland Islands have a strong fiddling tradition and we were looking forward to sampling live music in the Shetland pubs since my wife and I enjoy live folk music.
+The Shetland Islands have a strong fiddling tradition and we were looking forward to sampling live music in the Shetland pubs since my girlfriend and I enjoy live folk music.

 The tour included 6 days of walking with 6-to-10 mile hikes each day.
-I was prepared for these distances, but my wife needed to get back into shape to complete these walks comfortably.
+I was prepared for these distances, but my girlfriend needed to get back into shape to complete these walks comfortably.
 So, every other morning, we’d take a hike before work in the Middlesex Fells, a nearby nature reserve.

 Initially, we started walking an hour at a time: 30 minutes in and 30 minutes out.
-But over time, we graduated to longer and faster walks, as my wife’s endurance increased.
+But over time, we graduated to longer and faster walks, as my girlfriend’s endurance increased.
 These were easy hikes for me, but I started making them more difficult by carrying more weight in my backpack.

 Doing these walks every other day required that we get up by 6:00 am and hike before work.
-Waking up early was fine with me, but it was a big lifestyle change for my wife.
+Waking up early was fine with me, but it was a big lifestyle change for my girlfriend.
 Still, she was willing to do it and these walks became something we both looked forward to.

 I also enjoyed these hikes because I found them mentally and emotionally restorative.
 So much so, that I started hiking in the Fells by myself during our off days.
 Imagine being able to hike 5 or 6 miles every day, early in the morning.
 The woods were deserted at this time of day except for the birds and the trees.
 I’d arrive at work around 10:30 am, completely blissed out physically and emotionally with a post-hike buzz.
 I had a high-tech job so I could rearrange my schedule around the best commuting hours.